thinkst/opencanary/README.md

 The OpenCanary installation essentially involves ensuring the Python environment is ready, then installing the OpenCanary Python package (plus optional extras).

+If `uv` is installed, you can use it for virtual environment creation and package installation.
+If it is not installed, the standard `python`/`pip` flow below continues to work.

 ### Installation on Ubuntu

 Installation on Ubuntu 22.04 LTS or 24.04 LTS: